 Ultimately, ERP is all about integration.
-By streamlining various systems in a SME together within a single centralised database, you can quicken workflows, share accurate and timely information with the right people, and make better decisions based on data-driven insights.
+By streamlining various systems in an SME together within a single centralised database, you can quicken workflows, share accurate and timely information with the right people, and make better decisions based on data-driven insights.

 We hope you found this ERP software guide useful.
-If you want to know more about which ERP system could help your business, drop us an enquiry here and one of our ERP consultants will get back to you shortly.
+If you want to know more about which ERP system could help your business, drop us an enquiry here, and one of our ERP consultants will get back to you shortly.